RandomDelta6/ATX12VO-5VSB-to-12VSB-Adapter/README.md

 Couldn't find a proper model for Inductor L1 and Diodes D1 and D2, so they are missing on the PCB views.

 This project was made with Kicad 7.0
+Generate gerbers as per specification from the fab of your choice.

 # Disclaimer